pantheon-systems/documentation/source/partials/add-supporting-org.md

 <Alert title="note" type="info">

-Because Supporting Organizations have full access to a site, only the site owner can perform this action.</p>
+Because Supporting Organizations have full access to a site, only the site owner can perform this action.

 </Alert>